Installation

 Following these steps will enable the plumed keyword.

-This is the beginning of GPUMD’s support for other machine learning potential functions.
+This is the beginning of GPUMD support for other machine learned interatomic potentials.

 • You must ensure that the new version of DP is installed and can run normally.
 This program contains DP-related dependencies.